Tonterias2/JhipsterPress082018/README.md

 I thought about it as a collaborative project that should be interesting for other developers to join, at any point (you can mail me at jhipsterpress@gmail.com), either because you wanted to learn how we have done it (beginners) or propose new ideas to make it grow and excel.
 Moreover, you can download the App and create your own Website if you wish to do so.

-The App is the combination of several sub-apps or parts: a newspaper with a blog and a dating or gruoping site.
+The App is the combination of several sub-apps or parts: a newspaper with a blog and a meeting site (or grouping site).
 Let's start with a brief description of each part:

 * Newspaper: The admin can manage the FrontPage of the site placing news that he considers interesting.
 This news can be general news, or specific ones about main interests or activities that are important for him or his gorup.
-A profile or a group can have a Blog, post news and users can comment those posts that would be grouped with tags and topics that are related with the interests and activities of the dating site.
+A profile or a group can have a Blog, post news and users can comment those posts that would be grouped with tags and topics that are related with the interests and activities of the meeting site.
-* Dating site: A user can fill a profile detailing the activities or interest he has.
+* Meeting site: A user can fill a profile detailing the activities or interest he has.
 He can follow other user with similar tastes, activities or sports, to join groups that meet together.
 A user, or group profile, can upload an Album with photographs.
 A profile can also receive messages and notifications.

 * WIP: Proposals: Think of a proposal as a general idea.
 A user thinks about something that wants to present to other users for consideration, so he fills a proposal.
 This proposal could be explained in a Post and it can be voted by other users, a group or the general visitor.
 * WIP: Bulletin Board: will be used to post offers and demands for things or services.